pdfplum/pdfplum/firestore-pdf-generator/PREINSTALL.md

 ### Firestore

-When a document is created in `FIRESTORE_COLLECTION`, the extension generates a PDF based on the template file and the content of the created document.
+When a document is created in `FIRESTORE_COLLECTION` of `FIRESTORE_DATABASE`, the extension generates a PDF based on the template file and the content of the created document.

 ## How it all works